melvinkokxw/improving-dl-accuracy-gan/README.md

 3. The highest accuracy and corresponding weight file will be printed to `stdout`

-## Credits
+## Acknowledgments

-WGAN-GP model adapted from
+WGAN-GP model adapted from [PyTorch-GAN](https://github.com/eriklindernoren/PyTorch-GAN) ESRGAN model adapted from [ESRGAN](https://github.com/xinntao/ESRGAN)